moxystudio/next-with-moxy/docusaurus/docs/welcome/instructions.md

   Finally, add the HTML code you previously saved to the `<Head>`, replacing the same tags that are already there.

-[Additional] Most of the operating systems now offer dark and light modes.
+ℹ️ Most operating systems now offer dark and light modes.
 If your favicon is not visible with any of these modes you can [setup different favicons for each OS theme](/docs/recipes/favicon-os-theme).

 ## 4. Change your README.md